| Title: | Genetic Algorithm and Particle Swarm Optimization |

 .
 Total number of chromosomes in population

-Mating algorithm determines selection of chromosomes that will become parents.
+The mating algorithm determines the selection of chromosomes that will become

-During mating each iteration one of chromosomes become a parent until
+parents.
+During each iteration of mating, one of the chromosomes becomes a

 parent at all.